ma-gilles/recovar/README.md

 ## I. Preprocessing

-The input layer of RECOVAR is borrowed directly from the excellent [cryoDRGN toolbox](https://cryodrgn.cs.princeton.edu/).
+The input interface of RECOVAR is borrowed directly from the excellent [cryoDRGN toolbox](https://cryodrgn.cs.princeton.edu/).
 Particles, poses and CTF must be prepared in the same way, and below is copy-pasted part of [cryoDRGN's documentation](https://github.com/ml-struct-bio/cryodrgn#2-parse-image-poses-from-a-consensus-homogeneous-reconstructiqqon).
 CryoDRGN is a dependency, so you should be able to run the commands below after ``conda activate recovar``.